henrywu2019/BentoML/docs/source/quickstart.rst

 Hello World
 -----------

-Before starting, let's prepare a trained model for serving with BentoML.
+Before starting, let's prepare a trained model for serving with Kappa.
 Train a classifier model with Scikit-Learn on the
 `Iris data set <https://en.wikipedia.org/wiki/Iris_flower_data_set>`_: